 We practise according to the five basic attitudes of the Contemplative Life:

-- Simplicity: a simple lifestyle mirrored mainly in our food and sleeping accommodation.
+- Simplicity: this is mirrored especially in our rule of silence, daily meditation schedule, plain food and modest accommodation.

 - Celibacy: renouncing the joys of intimate relationships in order to devote ourselves to spiritual practice.